inouiw/capacitor-native-google-one-tap-signin/README.md

   : Promise<SuccessSignInResult>;

 /**
- * Closes the One Tap prompt and triggers a dismissed moment.
+ * Closes the One Tap prompt.
  */
 cancelOneTapDialog(): void;